vineet-Y/lip-reading-streamlit/README.md

 No audio is used; purely visual inference

 ## 8. Future Enhancements

+Lips Detection on face, the current program expects lips to be in a specific region of video.

 Convert checkpoint into a .keras or .h5 unified weight format